Updated December 2025

 The School may rely on these exemptions (and other applicable exemptions at law), and this Privacy Policy does not apply in circumstances where the School relies on such an exemption.

-Information is automatically collected through your use of the Ivanhoe Girls’ Grammar School website (including sub‐sites of the School such as IGGS Aquatics).
+Information is automatically collected through your use of the Ivanhoe Girls’ Grammar School websites (including sub-sites of the School such as Ivanhoe Girls’ Aquatics and Performing Arts).

 We may use temporary (session) cookies or permanent cookies when you access our website.
 This allows us to recognise your browser and track the web pages you have visited.
 Cookies are small text files that websites may place on your computer or device.
 Most often, cookies are used to recognise repeat users of websites and remember user preferences.
 Cookies are also used to allow the website to track usage behaviour and aggregate data to allow the School to customise a user’s experience on our website.